 During the Second World War, the BBC transmitters at Alexandra Palace were used in a secret operation to jam radio signals used by German bomber pilots to identify their positions and targets.

-Behind the main stage of the Great Hall – a location for performances from the likes of Madonna, Jay-Z, The Rolling Stone, Led Zeppelin and many hundreds more – is the giant Willis Organ, designed by Henry Willis who also designed organs for Gloucester Cathedral, Crystal Palace and the Royal Albert Hall.
+Behind the main stage of the Great Hall – a location for performances from the likes of Madonna, Jay-Z, The Rolling Stones, Led Zeppelin and many hundreds more – is the giant Willis Organ, designed by Henry Willis who also designed organs for Gloucester Cathedral, Crystal Palace and the Royal Albert Hall.

 The Palace is Grade II listed.